damien-dotcom/credit_risk_model_project/README.md

 ## Key Findings
 - checking_account_status was the strongest predictor of default, with the highest feature importance and SHAP values
-- credit_amount and duration_months also had strong influence, as 2nd and 3rd respectively
+- credit_amount and duration_months also showed strong influence in the final predictions
-- The tuned Random Forest model improved recall for 'bad' borrowers a great deal, catching more defaulters with lowering precision much
+- The tuned Random Forest model improved recall for 'bad' borrowers a great deal, catching more defaulters without lowering precision much

 ## What I'd Improve
 - Try using XGBoost for comparisons